 The worst part about Thingol’s temper isn’t how far it can get out of control, but how it often overshadows the king’s more positive attributes.
 Thingol cared greatly for the elves under his rule and was known to be incredibly perceptive of people when in a calm state of mind and apparently impossible to outright deceive .
 Despite caring about his legacy, the High King wasn’t out to aggressively rule others either, allowing other communities to maintain their own rulers after they elected him High King.
 Yet he becomes red-sighted when he flies off the handle, losing all situational awareness.
 This aspect, more than his prejudice, is what really kills him.

 The only person Thingol tolerated disrespect from was Hurin, and that may have been because they both shared the loss of family: something he understood very well.
 Ultimately, you disrespect the king and his rep, and you get the king’s wrath with both barrels.

 While Thingol may have regarded other elves as equals, he did not share that same charity for dwarves and humans.
 Despite their ugliness of appearance and speech, dwarves were tolerated because they were clearly civilized: even more advanced than the elves in several fields.
 It was only because of their technology that the Sindar were able to be victorious during the first half of the Dagor Nuin Giliath.
-And yet despite this, Thingol still regarded himself as above them in everything else but technology.
+And yet despite this, Thingol still regarded himself as above them in everything else.

 Humans he had even less regard for.
 They weren’t even civilized enough to be regarded as equal in anything at all.
 What really rubbed the king the wrong way was that his Noldor allies were so open to taking in these strangers.
 Their lifespans were even less than those of the dwarves and they seemed completely ignorant of their surroundings.
 That the Noldor took them in so readily gave Thingol great mistrust.
 So he had nothing to do with them unless his kin intervened on their behalf, or the the situation was forced on him.